docupike/docs/docs/index.md

     i-doit 2 hasn't been released yet.
 There will be a public beta coming soon.

 !!! danger "Danger zone"
-    This Web site is just a prototype.
+    This Web site is a prototype.
 Do not rely on any information provided here.
 The actual Web site will be launched with the public beta of i-doit 2.

 ## Administrator Guide